VDA5050/VDA5050/VDA5050_EN.md

 The field requestStatus describes the life cycle of the request and shall support the following values:
     - 'REQUESTED': Vehicle request.
-	- 'GRANTED': master control grants request.
+- 'GRANTED': The master control grants the request.
+- ```
 	- 'REVOKED': master control revokes previously granted request.
 	- 'REJECTED': master control rejects a request.
 	- 'QUEUED': Acknowledge the vehicle's request to the master control, but no permission is given yet.
 Request was added to some sort of a queue.